faribakhosravani/faribakhosravani/README.md

 I specialize in using <strong>programming & data science</strong> to solve geospatial problems in
 <strong>GIS</strong>.
 Currently, I'm the <strong> GIS  Specialist at <a href="https://feztool.com/">FEZtool</a></strong>, where I develop computational solutions for Earth Science challenges.
-You can simply <a href="https://raw.githubusercontent.com/faribakhosravani/faribakhosravani/main/CV/faribakhosravani.pdf" target="_blank">download my Updated CV here</a>.
+You can simply <a href="https://raw.githubusercontent.com/faribakhosravani/faribakhosravani/main/CV/faribakhosravani.pdf" target="_blank">download my CV here</a>.